google/tachometer/README.md

-# RUNNER
+# tachometer

-> RUNNER is a tool for running benchmarks in web browsers.
+> tachometer is a tool for running benchmarks in web browsers.
 It uses repeated sampling and statistics to reliably identify even the smallest differences in timing.